-We sail all throughout the year and are now focusing most of our charter activities in the San Blas Islands, due to increasing demand in this region; we would of course be happy to welcome you on board and make you enjoy our experience at these beautiful
+We sail all throughout the year and are now focusing most of our charter activities in San Blas, due to increasing demand in this region; we would of course be happy to welcome you on board and make you enjoy our experience in these beautiful islands.

 To know more …

 Wikipedia - San Blas islands

 Panama cruising guide by Eric Bauhaus (best navigation guide ever for the san blas area)Google+